microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Add-WinGetManifest.md

 Add-WinGetManifest -FunctionName "PrivateSource" -Path "C:\AppManifests\Microsoft.PowerToys\PowerToys.json"
 ```

-Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to add the specified Manifest file (*.json) to the Windows Package Manager private source
+Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to add the specified Manifest file (*.json) to the Windows Package Manager rest source

 ### EXAMPLE 2
 ```
 Add-WinGetManifest -FunctionName "PrivateSource" -Path "C:\AppManifests\Microsoft.PowerToys\"
 ```

-Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to adds the Manifest file(s) (*.json / *.yaml) found in the specified folder to the Windows Package Manager private source
+Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to adds the Manifest file(s) (*.json / *.yaml) found in the specified folder to the Windows Package Manager rest source

 ### EXAMPLE 3
 ```
 Add-WinGetManifest -FunctionName "PrivateSource" -Path "C:\AppManifests\Microsoft.PowerToys\PowerToys.json" -SubscriptionName "Visual Studio Subscription"
 ```

-Connects to Azure and the specified Subscription, then runs the Azure Function "PrivateSource" Rest APIs to add the specified Manifest file (*.json) to the Windows Package Manager private source
+Connects to Azure and the specified Subscription, then runs the Azure Function "PrivateSource" Rest APIs to add the specified Manifest file (*.json) to the Windows Package Manager rest source

 ## PARAMETERS

 ### -FunctionName
-Name of the Azure Function that hosts the private source.
+Name of the Azure Function that hosts the rest source.

 ```yaml
 Type: String